ashriram/micro50/Submission.md

 ### Acknowledgements

-This document is derived from previous conferences, in particular MICRO 2013, ASPLOS 2015, and MICRO 2016.
+This document is derived from previous conferences, in particular MICRO 2013, ASPLOS 2015, MICRO 2015, and MICRO 2016.
 We thank Christos Kozyrakis and Sandhya Dwarkadas for their inputs.

 Submission Site:  ***TBA***